-I don’t go to the gym, I’m not a health expert or a personal trainer.
-I have had 8 surgical procedures on my spine and I have a weak shoulder due to repeat dislocation.
-These tips should not seen as advice, but rather food for thought.
+I don’t go to the gym; I’m not a health expert or a personal trainer.
+I’ve had 8 spine surgeries and have a weak shoulder due to repeat dislocations.
+These tips should not be seen as advice, but rather food for thought.
 They are exactly what helped me and might help you to transform your body.

 What do I mean by transform your body?

-This isn’t a crash-course on slimming down or how to look a certain way.
-I believe that a transformation is personal to each individual.
-Everything from learning to appreciate food and not feel guilty; losing a few pounds, toning up, to living a healthier lifestyle.
+This isn’t a crash-course on slimming down to look a certain way.
+I believe a transformation is personal to each individual.
+Everything from learning to appreciate food and not feel guilty; losing a few pounds, toning up and living a healthier lifestyle.

 I’m competing with myself to be the best – Aaliyah